Causality and Counterfactuals

 \[ (\text{Alice flips switch}) \,\square\!\!\to\, (\text{Lamp turns on}) \]

-and the everyday causal claim is cashed out, without remainder, as a fact about branch structure.
+and the everyday causal claim is represented as a model-relative contrast fact with physical weights.

 A definition earns its keep by what it settles.
 Here are two questions it settles immediately.